 This morning we explore Cusco on a guided walking tour.
 We visit Q’oricancha, also known as the Sun Temple, this was the most significant temple in the Inca empire, a sacred ground dedicated to the Sun God.
 Following this, we explore the colossal zigzag walls of Sacsayhuaman fortress set on a hill side above Cusco.
 In 1536 this was the site of a bitter three-day battle was fought between the Spaniards and the Incas.

 The rest of the day is free to spend at leisure.
-Stroll around the cobbled streets, explore Cusco's colourful, bustling markets and splendid churches.
+Stroll around the cobbled streets, explore Cusco's colorful, bustling markets and splendid churches.
 The air at this altitude can be thin and the streets are steep, so take your time.

 Overnight: Cusco | Breakfast